2025-26 Derby Tracker (Preliminary Version)

 Around the world, football contains many matches that breed excitement among fanbases.
 These matches include season openers, home openers, thrilling end-of-season matches with high stakes, domestic cup finals and prestigious champions league matches.

-For fans’ excitement, however, no matches are better suited than derby matches, from local rivalries within cities or regions to prestige-based rivalries involving two of a country’s most iconic clubs (think Liverpool FC versus Manchester United — the two EPL clubs with the most leagues titles — or Der Klassiker between Bayern Munich and Borussia Dortmund).
+To the supporters’ excitement, however, no matches are better suited than derby matches, from local rivalries within cities or regions to prestige-based rivalries involving two of a country’s most iconic clubs (think Liverpool FC versus Manchester United — the two EPL clubs with the most leagues titles — or Der Klassiker between Bayern Munich and Borussia Dortmund).
 Other rivalries are both local and prestige-based (think Il Derby della Madonnina between AC Milan and Inter Milan), whereas some rivalries contain both elements, plus politics (think El Clásico between FC Barcelona and Real Madrid).

 This tracker provides an overview of the most prestigious and highly anticipated derby matchups across Europe’s top five leagues: Bundesliga, LaLiga, Ligue 1, Premier League (EPL) and Serie A.